 BRADLEY (BRAD) D. LYTLE, an electrical patent prosecution attorney, is the firm's managing partner, co-chairs the firm's Patent Prosecution group, chairs the Electrical Patent Prosecution Group and is a member of Oblon, Spivak’s Management Committee.
 A hands-on attorney, Mr. Lytle’s practice includes patent preparation and prosecution, as well as enforcement counseling, licensing, patent litigation advice, and preparation of legal opinions.

 Mr. Lytle places particular emphasis on helping his clients build and leverage commercially significant U.S. and foreign patent portfolios.
-Working with large multinational companies in the U.S., Japan, Scandinavia and Europe, he regularly devises strategies to assist them in establishing and fortifying a unique position in the marketplace.
+Working with large multinational companies in the U.S., Japan, Scandinavia, Saudi Arabia, and Europe, he regularly devises strategies to assist them in establishing and fortifying a unique position in the marketplace.
+Mr. Lytle is also actively involved in establishing intellectual property programs and patent portfolios for Middle Eastern Universities.

 A former engineer, he applies his extraordinary depth and breadth of technical expertise to advise his clients on a wide range of innovations.
 Many of these involve consumer electronics, software and systems integration, videoconferencing equipment and technologies, digital communications, RF and wireless communications, Internet infrastructure, and information technology.
 He also has extensive experience in drafting claims to cover industry standards and in negotiating with patent-pool administrators.